raymondji/commitstack/README.md

 ## Design goals

 - Works alongside the git commands you already know, does not try to replace the whole git CLI
-- All state is tracked within git and easy for humans to understand and edit manually when needed
 - Lean on built-in git functionality (like `--update-refs`) rather than implementing complex custom logic
 - No dependencies besides bash and git
 - Works with github, gitlab, or any other service provider